 Another lovely sunny day and we packed a rucksack to explore St Martins properly.
 We did a circumnavigation of the island.
 We had our lunch on the lovely beach of ‘Little Bay’, before continuing on.
 Everywhere seems to have a perfect view – great for sketching!
 Rounding off the day with our meal in the Seven Stones (Chicken Supreme & Fishcakes).

-Heading into the hinterland of St Martins today, looking for archaeological remains.
+Today we are heading into the hinterland of St Martins, looking for archaeological remains.
 A hut circle on Top Rock Hill, a chambered cairn and kelp pit on the tidal White Island.
-We also had our packed lunch there and not knowing the tide times, we had to keep on eye on what the sea was doing!
+We also had our packed lunch on White Island and not knowing the tide times, we had to keep on eye on what the sea was doing!

 Returned to the tent for dinner (Tuna surprise), before sitting on the beach in the evening sun.